KRR-Oxford/OWL2Vec-Star/case_studies/README.md

-This folder includes codes and data of the paper "OWL2Vec*: Embedding of OWL ontologies", i.e., class membership  prediction on HeLis (v1.00), and subsumption prediction on FoodOn (accessed in March 2020, imported ontologies localized) and GO (accessed on 08 August, 2020).
+This folder includes codes and data of the paper "OWL2Vec*: Embedding of OWL ontologies", i.e., class membership  prediction on HeLis (v1.00), and subsumption prediction on FoodOn (accessed in March 2020, imported ontologies localized) and GO (accessed on 08 August, 2020, with deprecated classes deleted).

 #### Unzip ontologies.tar.gz for the ontologies